jdnoc/onepercentgrowth/_posts/2017-7-26-things-i-know.markdown

 ## A Year Of Growth

+> “Routine, in an intelligent man, is a sign of ambition.” ― W. H. Auden

 I want to take a year and change a habit / grow every day.

 Since there are 365 days in a year, this can be very gradual.
 This is a marathon, remember?